The Path to Health and Happiness™

 If you have trails or walking routes that you would like feature on our website, please register them at WalkCT.org.
 This free service will make it easier for Connecticut residents and visitors to locate the many great walking opportunities that exist throughout the state.

-CFPA is now offering municipal officials, conservation groups, and walking advocates tips on community walkability in a new WalkCT Toolkit entitled Building a Healthy Connecticut: A Guide to Walkable Communities.
-Chock full of information about coalition-building, funding, on-the-ground logistics, case studies, and related resources, this handy reference was compiled to help improve walking rates in your community for health, economic development, and environmental sustainability.
+For tips on community walkability, check out the WalkCT Toolkit entitled Building a Healthy Connecticut: A Guide to Walkable Communities.
+Designed for municipal officials, conservation groups, and walking advocates, this rescource is chock full of information about coalition-building, funding, on-the-ground logistics, case studies, and related resources, this handy reference was compiled to help improve walking rates in your community for health, economic development, and environmental sustainability.

 To download your copy of the WalkCT Toolkit and assist your community down the path of walkability, click here.